 - Use Rule Builder

 Let’s go into the configuration of rules for Windows 10 Multi-session VMs.
 As you know, AVD Windows 10 Multi-session SKU is a server SKU, and we need to identify and select the “special SKU” for this type of Windows 10 operating system.
 This operating system SKU is only available in Azure.

-You need to select three properties from Filter Rule Builder as mandatory to create the filter rule to identify AVD Windows 10 multi-session VMs (session hosts).
+You need to select three properties from Filter Rule Builder as mandatory to create the filtering rule to identify AVD Windows 10 multi-session VMs (session hosts).

 - Select the Property as OperatingSystemSKU

 - Select Value as ServerRdsh

 NOTE! – ServerRdsh is the key value here to identify AVD Windows 10 multi-session VMs (session hosts).
 The operating system SKU for Windows 10 multi-session is ServerRdsh.

 You can refer to the rule syntax created by the Rule builder within the filter engine below.